knkrn5/Programming-Concepts/Other Concepts/dotenv/dotenvconcepts.md

 - ### Frontend runs in the browser, which cannot access .env files at runtime

-- .env variables in frontend projects are **injected at build time, not runtime.**
+- .env variables in frontend projects are **injected at build time into the source code itself, not runtime.**

   | Framework            | Public Prefix Required | Example                                     |
   | -------------------- | ---------------------- | ------------------------------------------- |